Speakers

 My genealogy journey began years ago, sparked by captivating family stories shared by my great aunt.
 Eager to learn more, I started building my family tree using traditional methods.
 In 2016, I expanded my research with DNA testing through Ancestry, and by 2018, I began attending conferences in Canada and the US, where I had the privilege of meeting pioneers in the field like Barbara Rae-Ventner, Cece Moore, and Dr. Tim Janzen.
 Since 2019, I've been helping solve genealogical cases through IGG with my friends at CPS, bringing answers to many families over the past six years.

-Genetic Genealogy Investigations
+Session: Genetic Genealogy Investigations

 Ellen Thompson-Jennings

 Ellen Thompson-Jennings is the self-proclaimed Family History Hound.
 She has been interested in genealogy since her teens when she interviewed her great-grandmother.
 Ellen loves the thrill of the hunt, so it is appropriate her blog is called; Hound on the Hunt.
 She will tell you that her three passions are: genealogy, genetic genealogy (DNA), and preserving her family photo legacy and she loves to share.
 Through family history, Ellen has discovered numerous cousins, learned who her ancestors were, and, in some cases, she’s learned why they did the things they did.
 Along the way, she discovered a passion for genetic genealogy and although she says she's not an expert her deep dive into the subject has help her own genealogy as well as others.
+Ellen is a member of the Alberta Genealogy Society and DNA Special Interest Group.

 Jessie Dial